-The DMO has continued to actively review and refine its contingency arrangements to minimise the impact of COVID-19 as the situation develops.
-A robust assurance framework has been implemented to ensure the maintenance of control standards for critical operations in an environment where the majority of staff have been working remotely.
-The assurance framework was enhanced for a longer-term view.
+The DMO has continued to actively review and refine its contingency arrangements to minimise the impact of COVID-19 as the situation developed.
+A robust assurance framework has been implemented to ensure the maintenance of control standards for critical operations in an environment where the majority of staff had been working remotely.

-The hybrid working group formulated the risk assessment and risk mitigation plans in ensuring the office premises remained COVID-19 secure and compliant with guidelines.
-A change in working arrangements whereby the majority of staff were working from home is a principal risk under the Risk Profile section.
+The risk assessment and risk mitigation plans were reviewed regularly to ensure the office premises remained COVID-19 secure and compliant with guidelines.
+A continuation in working arrangements whereby the majority of staff were working from home is a principal risk under the Risk Profile section.